Are you cutting the cord and hoping to get the best bang for your buck with TV streaming services?

 |Content offered:||Traditional TV channels, live sports and news||Ad-free catalogs of popular TV shows and movies||Ad-supported streams of older TV shows and movies|

-In this article, I’ll go a little more in-depth into each of these options to help you develop the right custom content mix for your household.
+In this article, I’ll go into detail about each of these options to help you develop the right custom content mix for your household.

 This type of service most closely mimics the traditional television experience by offering live channel feeds that can be recorded with DVR and viewed later.